What Are The Differences Between B2B and B2C?

 Decision-making process

-In B2B, marketers have to deal with multiple distinct target groups/personas within a single enterprise.
-B2B business doers must keep in mind that there will be many people involved in the purchasing process, so the process is more complicated than B2C one.
-Depending on the type of purchases, the final purchasing is influenced by a decision-making group that can include members from technical, business, financial, and operational departments.
+Marketers in the B2B industry must deal with various distinct target groups and personas within a single company.
+B2B business owners must remember that there will be numerous parties involved in the purchasing process, making it more difficult than a B2C transaction.
+Depending on the type of purchases, a decision-making group that may include representatives from the technical, business, financial, and operational departments may have an impact on the final purchasing.

-In B2C, the decision-making process is much simpler.
-It is a personal purchase and depends mainly on the emotion of the buyers.
+The decision-making process is much more straightforward in B2C.
+It is a private purchase that primarily depends on the buyers' feelings.

 Differences in marketing strategies